A Short History of the Bidet, and Why They’re Just Not Popular (Yet) in America

 And despite many continued attempts to market bidets to Americans (we’re looking at you, Tushy), they still haven’t really caught on.

 As we said above, American soldiers first encountered bidets in European brothels and came to understand them as “symbols of sin” for washing away the unsavory scents and fluids associated with sleeping with strange men.

 In Europe, bidets were also used (ineffectively) as a means of birth control and a way of washing away the heavy flow of menstruation.

 This trifecta of women’s uses made bidets unappetizing to men who might’ve helped import them into America if only they had realized their use for men’s backsides.

-Although John Harvey Kellogg (yep, the cornflakes guy) patented a bidet-like toilet nozzle in 1928 — and subsequent studies showed that bidets could help heal “ashes, hemorrhoids and other irritations” — the cost of bidets kept them out of reach for most people.
+Although John Harvey Kellogg (yep, the cornflakes guy) patented a bidet-like toilet nozzle in 1928 — and subsequent studies showed that bidets could help heal hemorrhoids and other irritations — the cost of bidets kept them out of reach for most people.

-While a Kellogg-style toilet bowl nozzle only costs about $60 at your average Bed, Bath and Beyond, a full-fledged porcelain bidet runs anywhere from $170 to $700 (and that’s not including plumbing and installation).
+While a Kellogg-style toilet bowl nozzle only costs about $60 at your average Bed, Bath and Beyond, a full-fledged porcelain bidet is quite the investment, running anywhere from $170 to $700 (and that’s not including plumbing and installation).

 Compared to a $3 package of wet wipes, it’s no wonder that moist handheld tissues have become the preferred method for cleaning one’s underside.
 Sadly, wet wipes are also literally destroying the planet and ruining public sewer systems because most of them aren’t meant to be flushed, making bidets seem like a more expensive yet more environmentally friendly alternative.